agrawalpoonam/agarwalpoonam.github.io/_posts/2018-11-27-What happens before Linux Boot up!.md

 ---
 layout:            post
-title:             "Linux Boot process"
+title:             "What happens before Linux Boot up!"
 date:              2018-11-27 23:18:00 +0300
-tags:              Load Average+ CPU
+tags:              BIOS + File + MagicNumber
 category:          Tutorial
 author:            Poonam Agarwal
 ---
-## The Boot Process
+## The Warm up before the Boot Process
 On the ground level boot process starts with loading the operating system (where machine doesn't know anything about operating system) from any of the storage device.
-Not wasting time and getting into deeper level.
+So without wasting time I will get into the deeper level.

 On this initial stage we donot have privilege even of the file system.
 What we have is the BIOS - a collection of software routines that are initially loaded from chip into the memory and initialised when we switch on the computer.
 BIOS makes some hardware checks to ensure all hardaware componenets are at stable switched on state.